SoheilAtaie/DeliveryDriver/README.md

 # DeliveryDriver
-A simple driving game made using C# and Unity
+A simple driving game made using C# and Unity.
+This game uses a TopDown view to navigate through the map.